papajessie/swcdocs/translate.md

     dia_tut_con1_r_03 "I think I see where this is goin', and it smells like [F2D62F]Contraband[-] smugglin'.
 Maybe we should get Jennica involved.
-I'll loop her in." dia_tut_con1_r_04 'Agent Saponza has filled me in on the goings on, Agent.' dia_tut_con1_r_05 'As you well know, the Empire has become quite a problem for us, and my superiors have tasked me with finding "alternative" solutions.' dia_tut_con1_r_06 "While the idea of smuggling Contraband goes against my better judgement, I'm willing to listen in this case." dia_tut_con1_r_07 'Jabba is impressed with the security of this base.
+I'll loop her in." dia_tut_con1_r_04 'Agent Saponza has filled me in on the goings on, Agent.' dia_tut_con1_r_05 'As you well know, the Empire has become quite a problem for us, and my superiors have tasked me with finding "alternative" solutions.' dia_tut_con1_r_06 "While the idea of smuggling Contraband goes against my better judgment, I'm willing to listen in this case." dia_tut_con1_r_07 'Jabba is impressed with the security of this base.
 It offers the protection needed to keep [F2D62F]Contraband[-] hidden from the clutches of the Empire.' dia_tut_con1_r_08 "Interesting.
 If we choose to protect Jabba's precious cargo, what's in it for us?" dia_tut_con1_r_09 'In exchange, you will have access to this [F2D62F]Contraband[-], and may exchange it for additional... firepower.' dia_tut_con1_r_10 'Until you have built a [F2D62F]Trade Port[-] to accept shipments, you may store any Contraband you come across on your adventures, Commander.' dia_tut_con1_r_11 'In order to ensure the protection of Contraband, I suggest you spend what you secure to purchase a [F2D62F]Droideka Sentinel[-].' dia_tut_con1_r_12 'Agreed.
 You may proceed, Agent.'
     dia_tut_con2_e_01 "I see you've decided to ensure the safety of our Contraband shipments.
-Have you met your new security liason, [F2D62F]Kada Jahr[-]?" dia_tut_con2_e_02 "Hello Commander.
+Have you met your new security liaison, [F2D62F]Kada Jahr[-]?" dia_tut_con2_e_02 "Hello Commander.
 I'd fill you in on my background, but I don't think you really want to know, do you?" dia_tut_con2_e_03 'This is dangerous ground you’re treading.
 Sure you can handle it?' dia_tut_con2_e_04 'This [F2D62F]Droideka Sentinel[-] is a Clone Wars era battle droid, refurbished and modified for guardianship, but also very useful for attacks.' dia_tut_con2_e_05 'For the best protection, I suggest you upgrade your Droideka Sentinel as soon as possible.
 Use [F2D62F]Contraband[-] to do this.' dia_tut_con2_r_01 "I see you've decided to ensure the safety of our Contraband shipments.
-Have you met your new security liason, [F2D62F]Kada Jahr[-]?" dia_tut_con2_r_02 "Hello Commander.
+Have you met your new security liaison, [F2D62F]Kada Jahr[-]?" dia_tut_con2_r_02 "Hello Commander.
 I'd fill you in on my background, but I don't think you really want to know, do you?" dia_tut_con2_r_03 'This is dangerous ground you’re treading.
 Sure you can handle it?' dia_tut_con2_r_04 'This [F2D62F]Droideka Sentinel[-] is a Clone Wars era battle droid, refurbished and modified for guardianship, but also very useful for attacks.'